Ohio Sex Offense Tiers

 The tragic 1994 rape and murder of a 7-year-old New Jersey girl is the reason sex offenders must register with the government after a conviction.
 Megan’s Law, as it is popularly known, requires states to gather and disclose information about convicted sex offenders.
 Ohio developed the Electronic Sex Offender Registration and Notification System (e-SORN) as a method for registering and tracking sex offenders in the state.
 In 2008, Ohio modified its sex offender registration system to adopt the new classification provisions of the Adam Walsh Act.
 This system of sex offense tiers allows Ohio to register and group sex offenders based on the severity of the sex crime for which they are convicted.

 Three Tier System

 Ohio uses a “Three Tier” system for sex offender classification.
 When a person is convicted of a sex crime in Ohio and is required to register as a sex offender, they will be placed into one of three Tiers.
-Classification is based on the crime the person was convicted of or pleaded guilty to.
-Once a sex offender is placed into a Tier he or she must follow the registration requirements of that specific Tier.
+Tier level is based on the crime the person was convicted of or pleaded guilty to.
+Once a sex offender is placed into a Tier he or she must then follow the registration requirements of that specific Tier.
 The registration requirements for Ohio’s sex offense tiers are:

 - Tier 1 sex offenders must register once a year for a term of 15 years.